-Washington Secretary of State Kim Wyman resigns to take election-security post in Biden administration
+Washington Secretary of State Kim Wyman resigns to join Biden administration

 “Kim’s deep knowledge of state and county government will strengthen our partnerships with state and local officials and enable us to expand our outreach to smaller election jurisdictions and private sector partners,” added Easterly.

-The resignation presents Democrats a fresh opportunity to try and win the office that Washington voters have given to Republicans in every election since 1964.
+Wyman is no stranger to CISA, even before Russia’s interference in the 2016 presidential election.
+After that election, federal officials revealed Russia targeted election systems in more than 20 states.
+While hackers scanned Washington voter-registration systems for weak spots, no systems were breached.

+Before that election, Wyman had begun sharing information with the federal agencies about potential threats, like the IP addresses — identifying information — of computer systems undertaking suspicious activity.

-Reelected to the statewide position in 2016 and 2020, Wyman is the only remaining Republican in Washington to hold statewide office.
+Wyman was reelected to the statewide position in 2016 and 2020.

 Gov. Jay Inslee, a Democrat, will name a temporary successor.